 Zach Rausnitz is an Editor in the Government Publishing Group at FierceMarkets.
 He writes regularly for FierceHomelandSecurity, FierceGovernment and FierceMobileGovernment.
 He previously interned at the Washington bureau of BBC News, where he worked in the TV, radio and online divisions.
 While at Brown University, where he got a B.A. in English, he wrote for The College Hill Independent.
-He enjoys riding his bicycle and lives in Washington, D.C.
+He lives in D.C.
 You can reach him at email@example.com.

 Articles by Zach Rausnitz

 Application programming interfaces can allow third-party developers to build apps and tools that interact with government data and forms.
 The Education Department says it's interested both in read-only APIs, which would let tools push out information, and read-write APIs that would let users complete forms through third-party tools.